Sign in to access your Salford customer account, or see our other accounts.

 Salford Local Plan policy PH1: Pollution control (Adobe PDF format) sets out the local approach to the relationship between planning and air quality.

-An air quality assessment will consider the air pollution emission sources of all phases (such as demolition/construction/operation) of the proposed development and the significance of any impacts.
-If necessary, it will propose mitigation measures to ensure that any impacts are minimised as far as is practicable and the development can proceed.
-The latest EPUK/IAQM guidance and DEFRA Local Air Quality Management Technical Guidance (TG22) should be used as current best practice guidance to assess and mitigate emissions, and also consider opportunities to improve air quality.
+An air quality assessment will consider the air pollution emission sources of all phases (such as demolition/ construction/ operation) of the proposed development and the significance of any impacts.
+If necessary, it will propose emission reduction and mitigation measures to ensure that any impacts are minimised as far as is practicable and the development can proceed.
+If the development is a potential source of PM2.5 emissions, applicants should set out what actions and/or mitigations have been considered to reduce PM2.5 exposure for development users and nearby receptors (houses, hospitals, schools etc.) and to reduce emissions of PM2.5 and its precursors.
+The latest EPUK/IAQM guidance, DEFRA Local Air Quality Management Technical Guidance (TG22), and DEFRA PM2.5 Targets: Interim Planning Guidance should be used as current best practice guidance to assess and mitigate emissions, and also consider opportunities to improve air quality.

 Indicative criteria for when an air quality assessment will be necessary to support a planning application is set out below.